Snickdx/project-graph/README.md

 - `init.cypher`: Cypher queries for graph initialization
 - `full.cypher`: Complete Cypher query set
 - `graph.png`: Visual representation of the graph model
+- `.env`: Configuration file with credentials (not in version control)
+- `.env.example`: Template for environment variables
+- `.gitignore`: Specifies which files Git should ignore

 ## License